Goa liberation movement: 1953 onwards: intensification of Satyagraha movement

-Annexation of Dadra and Nagar Haveli
+Liberation of Dadra and Nagar Haveli

-On 21 July 1954, the Communist Party of India forced the Portuguese to retreat from Dadra, a small landlocked territory bordering Nagar Haveli under leaders like Francis Mascarenhas, Narayan Palekar, Parulekar, Vaz, Rodriguez, Cunha.
+On 21 July 1954, the revolutionaries forced the Portuguese to retreat from Dadra, a small landlocked territory bordering Nagar Haveli under leaders like Francis Mascarenhas, Narayan Palekar, Parulekar, Vaz, Rodriguez, Cunha.

 A group of armed members from the National Movement Liberation Organisation (NMLO), an umbrella organisation involving Nationalist group like the Rashtriya Swayamsevak Sangh and Azad Gomantak Dal, led an attack on Nagar Haveli on 28 July 1954, and took it on 2 August.
 India could not immediately assimilate these enclaves into the Indian Union, due to the contravention of international law involved.
 Both enclaves instead functioned as de facto independent states, administered by a self-declared government called the Varishta Panchayat of Free Dadra and Nagar Haveli.

 On 15 August 1954, hundreds of Indians (mostly from Maharashtra) crossed the Portuguese Goan borders, defying a ban by the Indian government on participating in Satyagrahas.
 The Portuguese responded to the incursion by shooting at the Satyagrahis, some of whom were injured or killed.

 The Portuguese responded to the Satyagrahas, which continued throughout 1955, by sealing Goa's borders in an attempt to curb the growing illegal immigration from India.
 By 1955, the Indian government had developed a clear policy on Portuguese Goan territory, which supported merger of Goa with India.
 Between 1955 and 1961, six political parties were formed in India to advocate for an end to Portuguese colonial rule.
 These parties included Azad Gomantak Dal, Rancour Patriota, the United Front of Goans, Goan People's Party, Goa Liberation Army and Quit Goa Organisation.

 Many Goan Hindus were bitter and resentful that the majority of native Goans were Catholic, because Portugal had ruled Goa since 1510.
 This bitterness was compounded by Goan Catholics being, on average, more educated and hence more economically prosperous than Goan Hindus.
 According to the 1909 statistics in the Catholic Encyclopedia, the total Catholic population was 293,628 out of a total population 365,291 (80.33%).
-Following his release from prison, P.D.
-Gaitonde conducted a series of international lectures, claiming Hindu dominance of Goa.
+Following his release from prison, Pundalik Gaitonde conducted a series of international lectures, claiming Hindu dominance of Goa.
 Anant Priolkar also wrote many articles and books, claiming that Konkani language was a dialect of Marathi and so Goa needed to be merged with Maharashtra.
 These propaganda campaigns enabled the Indian government to become more anti-Portuguese.

+During this period, in addition to local newspapers and periodicals that were heavily censored, there was also movements such as the underground radio station Voice of freedom (Portuguese: Voz da Liberdade; Konkani: Goenche Sadvonecho Awaz) that carried messages about the independence movement.
+These were broadcast from outside Goa's borders and often from neighboring states like the present day Maharashtra and Karnataka.

 In 1961, India proclaimed that Goa should join India "either with full peace or with full use of force".
 In August 1961, India began military preparations.
 Following Nehru's statement on 1 December 1961, that India would "not remain silent" in relation to the Goan situation, Indian troops were stationed close to the Goan border.